emlearn/emlearn-micropython/doc/multi_dimensional_arrays.md

 All these should be possible both in Python and in C, and also working in user modules and native modules.

-### MAYBE

-Read and write data at a particular index
-Iterate forward item-wise over an axis

 ## Design